ovx/openresty-rethinkdb/docs/index.md

 relational databases.

 If successful, the operation returns an object: `{"created": 1}`.
-If a database with the same name already exists the operation throws `RqlRuntimeError`.
+If a database with the same name already exists the operation throws `ReQLRuntimeError`.

 Note: that you can only use alphanumeric characters and underscores for the database name.